 So stainless steel is good, but why is aluminum bad?

-According to Hotze Health and Wellness Center says "aluminum is a widely recognized and known neurotoxin that inhibits more than 200 biologically important functions and causes various adverse effects in plants, animals, and humans.
+According to Hotze Health and Wellness Center, "aluminum is a widely recognized and known neurotoxin that inhibits more than 200 biologically important functions and causes various adverse effects in plants, animals, and humans.
 It is a poison that acts on the nervous system and has been linked to several serious health problems.
 Aluminum accumulates in the kidneys, brain, lungs, liver and thyroid where it competes with calcium for absorption and can affect skeletal mineralization.
 Aluminum attacks your central nervous system."

 A few ways to avoid aluminum in your kitchen: